-A strong risk assessment process and safety action plan for how you will manage potential disruption will help you to remain proactive and mitigate risks to the safety of your employees and community.
+A strong risk assessment process and plan for how you will manage potential disruption will help you to remain proactive and mitigate risks to the safety of your staff/ volunteers and to the community.

 The safety action plan should include how you will escalate and respond to any threats.

 Consider alternative exits and how you will ensure attendees can get home safely, particularly in the event of disruption.

-For example, you may plan for the event organiser to be the first person to respond to disruptive questions/ heckling from an audience, but plan to call the police immediately and lock the doors to the venue if members of an organised hate group attempt to attend an event.
+For example, you may plan for an event organiser to be the first person to respond to disruptive questions/ heckling from an audience, but plan to call the police immediately and lock the doors to the venue if members of an organised hate group attempt to attend an event.

-As well as undertaking a risk assessment that is specific to the LGBTQ+ event you are hosting, it is helpful to develop a general zero-tolerance policy for disruption and hate speech at council meetings and events.
+As well as undertaking a risk assessment and action plan that is specific to the LGBTQ+ event you are hosting, it is helpful to develop a general zero-tolerance policy for disruption and hate speech at group meetings and events.